 Many of the research projects that I’m involved in occur at the crossroads of these research interests.

-I wrote Becoming Mum because I wanted to give women, all women, access to evidence-based psychological support for the transition to motherhood.
+I wrote the self-help book Becoming Mum because I wanted to give women, all women, access to evidence-based psychological support for the transition to motherhood.
 Becoming Mum is grounded in the latest science including acceptance and commitment therapy, attachment theory and research on compassion, mindfulness and living a rewarding, active life.
 The idea for Becoming Mum grew along with my first pregnancy.
 I found myself writing an outline and the first chapters while heavily pregnant and impatiently waiting for labour to begin.
 Most of the content of Becoming Mum was literally written on a laptop propped up on my knees while my baby slept across my chest.
 I think this makes Becoming Mum a uniquely sincere book.
 Although I can claim the relevant expertise to write Becoming Mum, literally holding my own baby as I wrote it meant I had to drop the veil of being ‘an expert’.
 Instead, I wrote honestly and openly grounded on the evidence and from my own heart.